-This acts as a record that a person has passed Darcha on his journey on Manali Leh Highway which is useful in case of rescue like operations (or other purposes as well).
+This acts as a record that a person has passed Darcha on his journey on Manali Leh Highway, which is useful in case of rescue like operations (or other purposes as well).
 Foreigners need to get their passports verified at Darcha police checkpoint.

 Utilities, Food & Stay options at Darcha

 Food / Drinking Water / Beverages (tea/coffee) in dhabhas or roadside stalls is available at Darcha on Manali Leh Highway.
-This place also have some tented accommodations and a few people stay overnight at Darcha as well.
+This place also has some tented accommodations and a few people stay overnight at Darcha as well.

-Darcha does have telephone and power connections, in case you need to call home or charge your phone or camera for one last time before reaching Leh then you may try your luck here as well.
-I didn’t see any phone here but people do say that the village has a phone connection.
+Darcha does have telephone and power connections, in case you need to call home or charge your phone or camera for one last time before reaching Leh, then you may try your luck here as well.
+I didn’t see any phone here, but people do say that the village has a phone connection.

-Beyond Darcha village, the vegetation will start to reduce and the mountains will start to change their colors into dark brown watercolor paintings that we all used to paint in childhood.
-The decrease in vegetation also means difficulty in pumping the oxygen and increasing altitude will make it even tougher.
+Beyond Darcha village, the vegetation will start to reduce, and the mountains will start to change their colors into dark brown watercolor paintings that we all used to paint in childhood.
+The decrease in vegetation also means difficulty in pumping the oxygen, and increasing altitude will make it even tougher.